myacksmith/yaget/README.md

 2. Discover all services within the deployment directory
 3. Deploy each service using the appropriate configuration
 4. Mount service-specific gitlab.rb files
+5. Run any post-deployment scripts found in service directories

 ### Destroying Environments